naacl-org/naacl-2021-website/_posts/2019-01-15-spotlight-on-srw.md

 We asked some current researchers in the field who had previously submitted to the SRW to share their experiences.

-[Dr. Mohammad Salameh](https://www.linkedin.com/in/mohammadsalameh/), a Machine Learning Engineer at Diffbot on how he started his journey in Computational Linguistics through the SRW in 2013:
+[Dr. Mohammad Salameh](https://www.linkedin.com/in/mohammadsalameh/), a Machine Learning Engineer at Diffbot shares how he started his journey in Computational Linguistics through the SRW in 2013:

 > My first paper in an ACL-related conference was “Reversing morphological tokenization in English-to-Arabic SMT”, which was submitted and accepted at the Student Research Workshop.
 I believe the submission was very successful, as it shaped